gerth2/gerth2.github.io/_drafts/controls_supp_arm.md

 Since our arm starts at 0 degrees anyway (at least in this simulation), you'll want to just keep bumping F up until the arm _stays_ at zero degrees, even with all feedback (P, I, D) gains at zero.
 Note that on this system, F gets _really_ sensitive around this point - the bump ups and downs will be quite small.

+Again, the goal is to start the arm at 0 degrees, and tweak F until the arm _holds_ its position _at zero degrees_ (not the setpoint).

 Use the double/half/tweak methodology first.
 <br>
 <input value="Double F" type="button" onClick="adjustF(2.0)"/>
 <input value="Half F" type="button" onClick="adjustF(0.5)"/>
 <br>
-Then do smaller tweaks when you get closer:
+Then do smaller tweaks when you get closer.
+This will take a lot of clicking.
 <br>
 <input value="Bump Up F" type="button" onClick="adjustF(1.005)"/>
 <input value="Bump Down F" type="button" onClick="adjustF(0.995)"/>